Marmot Tungsten 3 Person Tent

 Our Take

-The included footprint is a nice touch at this price point.
+The included footprint is a nice touch at this price point, but be aware of the 37-inch ceiling height and don't expect it to shrug off heavy rain.

 How We Rated It